DataFrame methods

 See also .check.nrows() and .check.ncols()

-tail(n=5, fn=lambda df: df, subset=None, check_name=None)
+tail(n=5, fn=lambda df: df, subset=None, msg=None)

 Displays the last n rows of the DataFrame, without modifying the DataFrame itself.

-See Pandas docs for tail() for additional usage information, including more configuration options you can pass to this Pandas Checks method.
+See Pandas docs for tail() for additional usage information, including more options you can pass to this Pandas Checks method.

 Parameters:

-Name | Type | Description | Default |
+| Name | Type | Description | Default |

 int